brunoskonrad/call-of-the-netherdeep/sessions/Session 27, 20th of December 2022.md

 #session

 [[Vrill]], the Moth.
 SHE’S SHADY AF.
-She wants access to Ruidius.
-And we hava a key for where this place is?
+She wants access to Ruidium.
+And we have a key for where this place is?
 The key being the Vestige of Divergence.

 [[Viro of the Wood]] casts Zone of Truth.
 She proceeds to cast a spell to show Ruidium to the party, with our consent.